kennethn/kennethn.github.io/thoughts-on-ai.md

 permalink: /thoughts-on-ai/
 ---

 _Version 1.1_

-**“AI” is a broad term, intentionally being used in a misleading way.** It can include anything from voice recognition to machine learning, technologies that have already proven useful in industries from consumer software to medicine
+**“AI” is a broad term, intentionally being used in a misleading way.** It can include anything from voice recognition to machine learning, technologies that have already proven useful in industries from consumer software to medicine.

 The proponents of AI, who intend to profit from its adoption, encourage such a wide-ranging definition.
 They then weaponize this definition to deflect legitimate criticism.
-“If you’re opposed to AI, that means you’re opposed to \[using machine learning to research cancer drugs, etc.\]”
+“If you’re opposed to AI, that means you’re opposed to using machine learning to research cancer drugs!”

-For the purposes of this article, I’ll narrow the scope of “AI” to mean **large-language models (LLMs), generative AI, and the pursuit of artificial general intelligence (AGI)**, the primary frontiers of AI development and debate
+For the purposes of this article, I’ll narrow the scope of “AI” to mean **large-language models (LLMs), generative AI, and the pursuit of artificial general intelligence (AGI),** the primary frontiers of AI development and debate.

 **What are my qualifications?** I spent almost a decade working on large-scale machine learning and deep learning systems at Google.
 We did some early work with transformers (the primary architecture behind LLMs) but found them poorly suited for our tasks, so my experience with them was limited.
 I left Google before LLMs really took off, but I have a decent understanding of the computer science behind them.
 I also am deeply familiar with the inner workings of Google, venture capital, and Silicon Valley, and in particular many of the personalities who seek to profit from AI.

-**Notice that everyone is convinced AI will replace tons of jobs, but nobody believes it will replace _their_ job?** I’m less afraid of AI stealing jobs than I am of AI billionaires stealing my country.
+**Notice that everyone is convinced AI will replace tons of jobs, but nobody believes it will replace _their_ job?** I was recently watching CNBC where a smug finance anchor was excitedly listing several jobs he considered “replaceable.”
+I was thinking, if there’s anybody whose job is replaceable, it’s a talking head who reads a bunch of live stock quotes and updates viewers on the Dow Jones several times a day.
+That technology has existed for more than decade.

+**In any case, I’m less afraid of AI stealing jobs than I am of AI billionaires stealing my country.**

 ## Don’t trust the Billionaires